jainvipin/tutorial/README.md

 Name: tutorial-node1
 No Proxy: 192.168.2.10,192.168.2.11,127.0.0.1,localhost,netmaster
 ```
-Above command would display the #nodes in the cluster, their cpu, memory and other
+Above command would display the #nodes, #containers in the cluster, available cpu,
-relevant details.
+memory and other relevant details.

 At this point if we run some containers, they will get schedule dynamically across
 the cluster, which is two nodes `tutorial-node1` and `tutorial-node2` for us.